Marc-André Gragnani

-Marc-André Gragnani (born March 11, 1987) is a Canadian professional ice hockey defenceman currently an unrestricted free agent.
+Marc-André Gragnani (born March 11, 1987) is a former Canadian professional ice hockey defenceman.
 He most recently played with Djurgårdens IF then of the Swedish Hockey League (SHL).
 He spent four-and-a-half seasons playing for the Buffalo Sabres of the National Hockey League and their American Hockey League affiliate, the Portland Pirates.
 He also played half a season with Vancouver before signing with Carolina as a free agent.
 On July 3, 2015, Gragnani signed a one-year, two-way contract with the New Jersey Devils for whom he appeared four times.